canidlogic/yip/pod/YipAdmin.md

     use Yip::Admin;

-    # Check we are running as CGI and get 'GET' or 'POST' method
+    # Check we are running as HTTPS CGI and get 'GET' or 'POST' method
     my $method = Yip::Admin->http_method;

     # Read data sent from HTTP client as raw bytes